 How to Crochet an Easter Egg

-It's March of 2014 as I write this, and we are at the tail end of one of the longest, coldest winters Canada has had for quite some time.
+As I write this, we are at the tail end of one of the longest, coldest winters Canada has had for quite some time.
 My own city has gone from extreme cold to unusual warmth, sometimes from one day to the next.
 The end result is that there are huge piles of snow all over the place, half melted.
 They and the streets and sidewalks are black with street grit, broken by flecks of colour from the garbage slowly being revealed by the melt.

 It's really quite ugly out there.

 I think we need to add some colour and springtime cheer to our surroundings!
 With Easter soon upon us, what better way to do it than with brightly-coloured eggs?
 At only 15 rounds, these eggs are quick to make up, and it won't take long to have a whole bunch.
 In the spirit of Yarn Bombing, I invite you to use the free pattern below to make your own crochet Easter eggs and leave them in public places.

 Where to Leave Your Eggs

 - Place them on park benches.

 - Leave them along hiking trails or bicycle paths.

 - Place them wherever you think a bit of colour and cheer may be needed!